Following annotations/labels are applied to all resources created by the Helm chart

 #

-# This is used by Key Manager to verify TLS connections from clients using those CAs
+# This is used by MinIO to verify TLS connections from clients using those CAs

 # If you omit this and have clients using TLS certificates minted by an external CA, those connections may fail with warnings around certificate verification.